windwalker-io/framework/src/Environment/README.md

 ## Browser

-WebClient is a client detector help us know information about user's browser.
+Browser is a client detector help us know information about user's browser.

 ### Detect Browser